Maldives Scuba Diving

 This allows you to experience the Maldives' full range of dive sites and topographies as well as exposing you to an overview of its diverse marine life.
 In addition, you get to see much more of the country and feel like you have really explored more than the route from your bungalow to the bar and back.

-Where is the best Maldive diving?
+Where are the best places?

 Everyone's preference is different so it is impossible to say.
 Most Maldives diving safaris will do a route that takes in all or some of North Male Atoll, South Male Atoll and Ari Atoll.
-These liveaboard routes take in some of the Maldives best loved sights to showcase pinnacles, channels, wrecks and marine life such as sharks, mantas and whale sharks.
+These liveaboard routes take in some of the Maldives best loved sites to showcase pinnacles, channels, wrecks and marine life such as sharks, mantas and whale sharks.

-Some Maldives liveaboards go to the Northern Atolls, the Far North Atolls and the Southern Atolls, where you may be on the only liveaboard you see in the water during your entire trip.
+Some Maldives liveaboards go to the Northern Atolls, the Far North Atolls and the Southern Atolls, where you may be on the only boat you see on the water during your entire trip.
 If you like to get away from the crowds and go to some of the more remote and no-less-rewarding dive sites the country has to offer, then the Northern Atolls could be for you.

 General Maldives FAQs